 Then, some years ago, I made a vow to give up my Don Quixote act and stop fighting unwinnable fights - a thing easier said than done.
 I decided at the very least, I might write about them.
 Something I knew.
 Something worth writing.
 So instead of windmills, now I seek out experiences that need to be deconstructed.
 I look for the places that I, or someone else, missed the mark and imagine how we might have got it right.

 I write about love and its opposite, fear.
 In my world, that means I also write a lot about things like family, addiction, loss, community, social justice.
-It also means that I write about small things, even doing laundry, when there's something about love inside of it.
+It also means that I write about small things, even doing laundry, when there's something true, human, and connected inside of it.

-Many of us have learned it's the best we can hope for - love and an honest connection.
+Many of us have learned it's the best we can hope for - an honest connection and, if we're lucky, love.
 I hope you connect with something here.
 And if I'm lucky, you'll find a word or two to love.